Dirac-harmonic maps with trivial index: The heat flow for alpha -Dirac-harmonic maps

-In this section, we will prove Theorem \ref{flow to DH maps}.
+In this section, we will prove Theorem \ref{flow to DH maps} by the short-time existence of $\alpha$-Dirac-harmonic map flow.
 First, we will prove the following existence result about the $\alpha$-Dirac-harmonic maps for $\alpha>1$.
 Then, by the compactness, we get a Dirac-harmonic map as the limit of these $\alpha$-Dirac-harmonic maps.
 Last, we prove that the bubbles only can be harmonic spheres, and finish the proof of Theorem \ref{flow to DH maps}.

 \begin{thm} Let $M$ be a closed spin surface and $(N,h)$ a closed K\"ahler manifold.
 Suppose there exists a map $u_0\in C^{2+\mu}(M,N)$ for some $\mu\in(0,1)$ such that ${\rm dim}_{\mathbb{H}}{\rm ker}\slashed{D}_{1,0}^{u_0}=1$.
 Then for any $\alpha\in(1,1+\epsilon_1)$, there exists a nontrivial smooth $\alpha$-Dirac-harmonic map $(u_\alpha,\psi_\alpha)$ such that the map part $u_\alpha$ stays in the same homotopy class as $u_0$ {and $\|\psi_\alpha\|_{L^2}=1$. } \end{thm}